digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ## Definition
 # Digital storage device or media

-__Digital storage device__ (sometimes just referred to as "media") is physical device used to store, read, or write digital data.
+A __digital storage device__ (sometimes just referred to as "media") is a physical device used to store, read, or write digital data.

-Examples: hard drive, compact disc, floppy disks, computer, smartphone
+Examples: hard drive, compact disc, floppy disk, computer, smartphone

----

-# The type and age of media containing born-digital contents will determine next steps.

 ---